The Hex Shank Drill Bit Set has Brought About a Big Change in Drilling.

 Sizes of Hex Shank

 A typical hex shank drill bit set consists of titanium hex shank drill bits, which come in various sizes such as 1/16″, 5/64″, 3/32″, 7/64″, 1/8″ and 3/16″.
 Additionally, there are assorted 1 inch and 2-inch hex shank inserts driving bits.
 Also included are nut setters of 1/4″, 5/16″ and 3/8″.
-It is recommended to always wear safety glasses while using this drill bit set or any time you use your drill to protect your eyes.
+It is always recommended to wear safety glasses while using this drill bit set or any time you use your drill to protect your eyes.

 The 18-inch Fluted hex shank heavy-duty auger bit is required mostly in construction.
-These are precision machined in order to provide smooth and wobble-free boring.
+These are precision machined to provide smooth and wobble-free boring.
 These have a wide and large throat that is doing an efficient chip clearance for long or deep holes.
 The hardened cutting edges will also require less of re-sharpening.
 Auger bits are not designed to cut holes that are accurately sized.
 As a result, you will always have an oversize clearance hole.

 Helix and Flute Angle